-Pico reveals Neo 2 Eye VR headset with eye tracking and 60GHz Wi-Fi
+Pico reveals Neo 2 Eye VR headset with eye tracking and Boundless XR

 For many of these use cases, Neo 2 will operate in standalone mode, which relies fully on Snapdragon 845 processing, backed by 128GB of onboard storage and an SD card slot.
 In this way, enterprises can deploy Android-based apps directly on the headset, backed by Pico’s Enterprise Management Program for optional device firmware and loading screen customization, as well as development assistance.

 Pico will ship the Neo 2 headsets starting later in 2020.
-The Neo 2 Standard will sell for $699, impressive given that the original Pico Neo had a $749 price tag without 60GHz Wi-Fi, and the Neo 2 Eye will sell for $899, just like last year’s Tobii-powered HTC Vive Pro Eye sold at a $200 premium over the standard Vive Pro.
+The Neo 2 Standard will sell for $699, impressive given that the original Pico Neo had a $749 price tag, and the Neo 2 Eye will sell for $899, just like last year’s Tobii-powered HTC Vive Pro Eye sold at a $200 premium over the standard Vive Pro.

+Updated at 10:20 a.m.
+Pacific: Pico reached out to note that the 60GHz Wi-Fi feature previously demonstrated with Neo 2 is no longer included, and has been replaced by 2×2 5GHz Wi-Fi 5.
+The standalone 60GHz streaming box it has shown off is now being described as a “tech demo” that “will not be available,” and that the 90Hz display refresh rate is down to 75Hz — collectively quite a few downgrades from what was originally expected.
+The article has been updated to reflect these last-minute changes.